-"Little tots thrive on this life" in "Dude ranches in Big Horn Mountains" brochure, p.
-4 (1930).
+"Little tots thrive on this life" in Dude ranches in Big Horn Mountains brochure, p.
+4, 1930.

+Courtesy of Newberry Library Chicago.
 CB&Q Misc.
 Bx. #2.
 Used with permission of the Newberry Library.
 With questions about reuse of this image, contact the Newberry Library.